Secret of Mana Redux

 Hippon Super!
 (July 1993)

-I’m guessing that this is early Pandora.
+This is early Pandora.
 Note the snazzy tower at the top of the roof:

 Prerelease Pandora ruins